omigroup/gltf-extensions/extensions/2.0/OMI_vehicle_body/mappings.md

 The term "import" refers to bringing the OMI_vehicle extension data into a game or game engine.
 The term "export" refers to taking objects from a game or game engine and converting them into OMI_vehicle extension data.

-In general, every property in the OMI_vehicle extensions is listed in the tables below, except that the "current" properties are omitted in most cases, because these are usually determined at runtime and do not have any special notes for import/export.
+In general, every property in the OMI_vehicle extensions is listed in the tables below, except that the "target" properties are omitted in most cases, because these are usually determined at runtime and do not have any special notes for import/export.

 In alphabetical order: